sam-val/flickers/README.md

 ```
 >> pip3 install --upgrade pip
 ```
-2. Go to the root folder and run:
+2. Go to the root folder of the project and run:

 ```
 >> pip3 install -r requirements.txt